muktanshi/netflix-data-cleaning/README.md

 # Netflix Titles – Data Cleaning

 This repository contains a data cleaning script for `netflix_titles.csv`.
+The dataset that has been use is from Kaggle (https://www.kaggle.com/datasets/rahulvyasm/netflix-movies-and-tv-shows/data)

 ## Tasks Performed
 1. **Identify and handle missing values**